 New Mexico’s Rio Grande and its tributaries supply water for wildlife and one million people.
 The health of these waterways is key to the health of Albuquerque, Santa Fe, Native American Pueblos and other communities—half of New Mexico's population—and an essential ingredient for our state’s economic growth.

-The Rio Grande Water Fund protects forests and water for 1 million people in northern New Mexico and boosts local economies by creating jobs and wood for products.
-The project is also generating a sustainable source of funding for a 20-year program to restore 600,000 acres of forest north of Albuquerque.
+The Rio Grande Water Fund protects forests and boosts local economies by creating jobs and wood for products.
+The project is also generating a sustainable source of funding for a 20-year program to restore 600,000 acres of forests in northern New Mexico and southwestern Colorado.